About Taunton living landscape

 Taunton Urban Environment Training Hub

 You don’t have to live in the countryside to learn how to look after your local natural environment.
 With partners we organise courses where people can learn how to best look after these places, from scything and hedgelaying to composting and building structures from willow.
-In addition to courses you can also learn on the job by going along to local volunteering sessions with the active network of ‘Friends of’ groups, see here for more info.
+In addition to courses you can also learn on the job by going along to local volunteering sessions with the active network of ‘Friends of’ groups.
+Check back for more information.

 Routes to the River Tone